 September 30, 2020

 As Americans live longer, a persistent question is how long they can remain active in the workforce.
 While most government officials have no age limit to their service, the same is not true for the majority of state judges.
 This situation is unique to the United States.
-As a recent article in The Atlantic noted, in all other western countries, judges do not face any sort of mandatory retirement age.
+As a recent article in The Atlantic noted, in most major Western democracies and the majority of U.S. states judges are subject to some kind of mandatory judicial retirement.
 The question is: why?

 First, it should be noted that mandatory judicial retirement ages came into the United States relatively early on.
 For example, New York placed a mandatory judicial retirement age of 60 for its judges shortly after the Revolution.
 When writing the Federalist Papers for a mostly New York audience, Alexander Hamilton noted this practice and how it would not apply to federal judges (who would serve "during good behavior").
 The concern expressed at the time was that judges would age into "inability", shorthand for judges that were physically and/or mentally unable to continue in office.